Facing a Tough Choice: Should I Accept a Job Offer with a Lower Basic Salary but Higher CTC?

 Rubaet Bin Aziz

 1. Basic salary is the fixed part of the salary.
-Thus, if the basic is less, it has effects on other direct or indirect benefits/saving contributions (HRA, Bonus, PF, Medi claim, etc.).
+If the basic is less, it affects other direct or indirect benefits/saving contributions (HRA, Bonus, PF, Mediclaim, etc.).

-2. Gratuity or mediclaim is a saving contribution of the company and is good for the employee.
-Each company has its policy, and an employee has to align with the same policy.
-So, if the company has a better policy, it's not wise to deny it.
-The company will not exempt one individual employee from their CTC structure.
+2. Gratuity or Mediclaim is a saving contribution from the company and is beneficial for the employee.
+Each company has its policy, and an employee must align with it.
+If the company has a better policy, it's not wise to deny it.
+The company will not exempt an individual employee from their CTC structure.

-3. Yes, it is possible and legally so.
+3. Yes, it is possible and legal.
 You can plan taxes and increase the take-home amount.
 By investing in tax-saving instruments under Section 80C, such as PPF, Equity Linked Saving Scheme (ELSS), etc., you can save taxes.

 4. Yes.

-Cons: Basic salary being less affects all benefits.
+Cons: A lower basic salary affects all benefits.

-In a word, your offer is good, and obviously, you can join.
+In a word, your offer is good, and you can join.

 Rubaet Bin Aziz